janshair/Android-MVVM/README.md

 Contains main application and injections.
 Has access to all modules.

-# 3. albums
+# 3. meals

-Provides albums code and unit tests.
+Provides meals code and unit tests.

 # Gradle